1. What are the minimum requirements of your department?

-The recruiting process begins with submitting a City application (scheduled to begin in May 2013).
+The recruiting process begins with submitting a City application, available online through www.cmpd.org during Open Application periods throughout the year.
 Qualified applicants will then be invited to the Darany Entry Level Police Officer Examination.
 This is a two hour, four part written test consisting of 169 questions.
 Following the written test, the applicant will take a Job Related Physical Ability Test.
 Applicants who pass these tests will receive an application packet by mail or instructions on completing the application on-line.
 Selection of Police Officer applicants is a competitive process.
 The best qualified applicants will be assigned to a recruiting officer who will conduct a comprehensive background investigation to determine suitability for employment.

 6. What are things that can eliminate me from the application process?

 Because of the sensitive nature of police work, the Charlotte-Mecklenburg Police Department has very strict employment standards.